brunohp89/PyTax_2023/README.md

 3. Store your API tokens in a .json file in the same directory as the scripts (see example .json file below).
 4. Import the script for the CEX or blockchain you want to track transactions for.
 5. Call the function ```get_transactions_df``` and pass in either a wallet address or folder containing .csv files as arguments.
+6. For VeChain tracking you will have to download manually the transactions using the link Download transactions using this website https://explore.vechain.org/download?address=YOURADDRESS and put the file in a folder named vechain.

 ## Example
 Here is an example of how you could use the script for Binance: